GLOBAL MARKETS-World shares rally as China offers markets a hand

 Odd man out, Bank of Japan Governor Kazuo Ueda, on Friday reiterated the need for policy to stay super loose.

-That divergence kept the yen under pressure and early Monday the dollar was firm at 146.54 JPY=EBS, within a whisker of Friday's near 10-month top of 146.64.
-The euro was close to its highest since October last year at 158.27 yen EURJPY=.
+That divergence kept the yen under pressure and early Monday the dollar was firm at 146.50 JPY=EBS, within a whisker of Friday's near 10-month top of 146.64.

-Yields on U.S. two-year notes US2YT=RR were largely flat after touching their highest since early July on Friday.
+Yields on U.S. two-year notes US2YT=RR fell slightly 0.1% after touching their highest since early July on Friday.

 Oil prices drew some support from the storm developing in the Gulf of Mexico and China support.
 O/R